-- Improving careers education, information, advice and guidance (CEIAG) to support informed decision-making.
+- Improving careers education, information, advice and guidance: to support informed decision-making

-- Developing GM’s work and skills infrastructure to meet the needs of the economy, working through the Area Based Review, JCP’s Estate Review and the One Public Estate programme.
+- Developing Greater Manchester’s work and skills infrastructure to meet the needs of the economy: working through the Area Based Review, JCP’s Estate Review and the One Public Estate programme

-- Improving attainment from compulsory education; improving achievement of 5+ GCSEs including English and maths at 16 and ensuring more young people achieve a L3 equivalent by the age of 19
+- Improving attainment from compulsory education: improving achievement of 5+ GCSEs including English and maths at 16 and ensuring more young people achieve a L3 equivalent by the age of 19

-- Growing the quality and quantity of Apprenticeships; harnessing the opportunities around improved CEIAG, improved employer engagement and activity linked to the Apprenticeship Levy.
+- Growing the quality and quantity of Apprenticeships: harnessing the opportunities around improved Careers Education, Information, Advice and Guidance, improved employer engagement and activity linked to the Apprenticeship Levy

-- Ensuring GM commissioned programmes have a skills and work focus, working with partners across the ESF, business support and health landscape to ensure all commissioning activity supports delivery of GM’s work and skills priorities.
+- Ensuring Greater Manchester commissioned programmes have a skills and work focus: working with partners across the ESF, business support and health landscape to ensure all commissioning activity supports delivery of Greater Manchester’s work and skills priorities

 Each priority is supported by a programme of activity to drive forward the vision, maximise the potential opportunities available and address some of the challenges that are currently faced in the system.